Blog Articles

 Local Storage Whitepaper icon

-The right SAN infrastructure consists of a dedicated network typically relying on a fiber-optics, enterprise-grade storage systems, and special connecting hardware.
+The right SAN infrastructure consists of a dedicated network typically relying on fiber optics, enterprise-grade storage systems, and special connecting hardware.
 The wrong SAN setup leads to network overload and instability.

 SAN is a bunch of disks that act as one storage device over a network.